aveekpatra/renko-app/docs/API_REFERENCE.md

 # 🔌 API Reference

-**For AI Development**: Complete Convex backend implementation with 49 functions across 6 files.
+**For AI Development**: Complete Convex backend implementation with 42 functions across 15 files.

 ## 🚀 **FULLY IMPLEMENTED BACKEND**

 All APIs are now fully implemented and integrated with the frontend.
 TypeScript compilation is complete with proper system field validation.
+Schema migration from boards→projects completed successfully.

-### **Projects API (convex/projects.ts)** ✅ **7 Functions**
+### **Projects API (convex/projects.ts)** ✅ **3 Functions**

 ```typescript
 // Get all projects for user with enriched data